 Marijuana and Driving

-Because a growing number of states and the District of Columbia have legalized “medical” and recreational marijuana, it’s important for employers to be aware of the possible impact of marijuana to their business and identify and implement strategies to mitigate risk, especially for businesses that include driving as part of their operation.
+Because a growing number of states and the District of Columbia have legalized medical and recreational marijuana, it’s important for employers to be aware of the possible impact of marijuana to their business and identify and implement strategies to mitigate risk, especially for businesses that include driving as part of their operation.

 One study found that marijuana users had 85% more injuries at work than non-users (Zwerling and Associates, 1990).
 Driving under the influence of marijuana is dangerous and adversely affects concentration, coordination, and perception, all important driving skills (NIDA, 1998).
-A recent analysis of nine epidemiological studies conducted by researchers at Columbia University’s College of Physicians and Department of Public Health concluded that drivers that test positive for marijuana are more than twice as likely as other drivers to be involved in a collision.
+An analysis of nine epidemiological studies conducted by researchers at Columbia University’s College of Physicians and Department of Public Health concluded that drivers that test positive for marijuana are more than twice as likely as other drivers to be involved in a collision.
 Another study found that they are three to seven times more likely to have caused the crash (Li, Mu-Chen, et al, 2012).
 Research has further supported this dangerous effect following legalization of medical marijuana:

 - In 2009, Colorado marijuana‐related traffic deaths involving operators testing positive for marijuana represented 10 percent of all traffic fatalities.
 By 2015, that number doubled to 21 percent (NHTSA).